juliangut/generator-barephp/README.md

 * QA utilities (PHP linting, PHPUnit, PHPCS, PHPMD, PHPCPD) configured and integrated with Grunt
 * License selector
 * Basic documentation structure in Markdown

-> Be aware that defined project name is assumed to be composer package name AND github account

 ## Getting Started